 I’ve written previously how I was sceptical about visiting Las Vegas alone.
 But it turns out, travelling solo to Las Vegas is still a lot of fun.
 I walked up and down the Strip (even at night) and felt safe.
 Next, I went all out and hit the buffet.
 I also did two tours: a night tour with Big Bus and a day tour to the Grand Canyon.
 Yes, Las Vegas would be a lot of fun with your favourite people, but I am here to tell you that you can still enjoy yourself in Vegas alone.

-London is a fantastic place to visit solo, especially if it’s your first time travelling alone.
+London is one of the best first-time solo travel destinations.
 The city’s public transport is fantastic – expensive, but extremely efficient.
 There’s also possibly too much to do in London.
-I have now spent about 10 days in the city and I still have SO many things left on my bucket list.
-This time I stayed near Tower Bridge and felt comfortable walking around here once the sun set too.
+I have now spent nearly a month in the city altogether and I still have so many things left on my bucket list.
+This time I stayed near Tower Bridge and felt comfortable walking around here once the sunset too.
 I met up with a born-and-bred Londoner (who I’d previously met in a Vancouver hostel dorm room) and she said she’s never once felt unsafe walking around London after dark.

 My home sweet (second) home.
-Even if I hadn’t spent over two years living in Vancouver, I would still recommend it as a top solo travel destination.
+Even if I hadn’t spent over two years living in Vancouver, I would still recommend it as one of my favourite solo travel destinations.
 Firstly, public transport is fantastic.
-Secondly, there’s lots of things to do.
+Secondly, there are lots of things to do.
 Thirdly, there are plenty of accessible day trip options, like getting the bus to wonderful Whistler.

-Singapore is a great Asian destination for solo travel.
-The transport is excellent and the city is very safe.
+Singapore is one of Asia’s best solo travel destinations, as transport is excellent and the city is very safe.
 I felt totally comfortable visiting sights at night and walking back to my hostel from the train station.
 I also loved the different tourist attractions on offer in Singapore.
 Oh, and the cheap meals from the hawker centre near my hostel were the BEST.

 I heard a lot of mixed reviews about Belfast prior to visiting.
 However, I wanted to see it for myself and see if what people were saying was true.
 In Belfast, I found a city with fantastic day trips and a very interesting (albeit sad) history.
 I felt safe walking the 10 minutes from the city centre to my hostel at night and had a great day exploring the city.
 Don’t always believe what you hear.

 Oh, how I love you Portland.
-I have written a lot about Portland on the blog.
-It’s just such a friendly, beautiful and walkable city you must visit in the States.
+It wins for being one of the best places to visit alone in the United States and for being one of my favourite cities, period.
+I have written a lot about Portland on the blog, as it’s just such a friendly, beautiful and walkable city.
 I have visited three times now and always find something new to do with every visit.

 In the end, I visited Brussels twice during my European adventures in 2017.
 Once again, it was another welcoming and walkable European city.
 The locals I interacted with spoke very good English and were also very friendly.
 Plus, there are so many cities within easy reach for day trips (I visited Bruges with girls I met in my dorm room).
 Don’t stay anywhere else, this guesthouse is the best!

-The Canadian Rockies are still one of the most beautiful destinations I’ve visited – solo or otherwise.
+The Canadian Rockies are still one of the most beautiful solo travel destinations I’ve visited.
 Banff is actually very accessible if travelling solo and without a car.
 It’s only 1.5 hours by bus from Calgary and you can walk or get the public bus to a lot of the town’s main attractions.
 I also did a tour to Lake Louise, which was as incredible as I hoped.

-Ljubljana makes the cut because it’s the place to base yourself to see Lake Bled if you’re a solo traveller.
+Ljubljana makes the cut on this solo travel destinations list as it’s the place to base yourself to see Lake Bled if you’re a fellow solo female traveller.
 I found it quite seamless to get a local bus to and from Lake Bled, although I was anxious beforehand.
 In Ljubljana, everyone I met was very friendly: from the walking tour guide to the hostel receptionist.
 It isn’t overrun with attractions, so two days is a perfect amount of time in Ljubljana.

 Another place I was anxious about visiting solo was Tokyo.
 That city is a sensory overload!
 There were so many bright lights and people and noises.
 But I loved it and I hope to return soon, now that I’m based in Australia again.
 I felt comfortable walking to my hostel at night and the Japanese people I interacted with were all very friendly.
 The public transport is also fairly easy to use, as there are thankfully signs in English everywhere, directing you where to go.
 I also did a day trip to Mount Fuji, which was awesome.

-Paris is synonymous with romantic escapes, but I’m here to tell you it’s a fantastic city for solo travel too.
+Paris is synonymous with romantic escapes, but I’m here to tell you it’s also one of the best places to visit alone in Europe.
 Although some French people won’t converse in English, I think you can get by just pointing at the delicious pastry you want.
 I also love Paris because there is just so much to see and do, like London.
 I used the Metro daily as well and found it easy to navigate, which helps in a big city.

-Finally, I have to give a shoutout to Melbourne, my current home.
-Because in Australia, Melbourne is hands down the best place to visit alone.
+I have to give a shoutout to Melbourne, my current home, as it’s one of the best places to visit alone in Australia.
 There are plenty of transport options and too many things to do (like, my list is still long and I’ve lived here for nearly two years).
 Go to brunch, visit St Kilda, spend a day wandering around the city’s many laneways and go on a day trip.
 I promise you’ll love it.